Judy Van Wyk

 Biography

-Judy A. Van Wyk is a member of the Muscogee (Creek) Nation and a Sociologist.
+Judy A. Van Wyk is a member of the Muscogee Nation and a Sociologist.
 She teaches courses in sociology, research methods, criminology, juvenile & social justice, social movements, family violence, and white-collar crime.
-She is faculty advisor for Alpha Kappa Delta International Sociology Honor Society, and the interdisciplinary minor in Social Justice & Civic Responsibilities (https://web.uri.edu/soc-anth/academics/minor-in-social-justice-and-civic-responsibilities/, inside the University mail system: https://sites.google.com/uri.edu/sjcr-minor/home).
-She is a member of the Ocean Tides Board of Trustees (Lasallian school and residential program for adjudicated boys) and conducts pet therapy (Peace-Train Professional Pet Therapy®) with the residents at Ocean Tides.
+She is faculty advisor for Alpha Kappa Delta International Sociology Honor Society, and the interdisciplinary minor in Social Justice and Civic Responsibilities; Vice Chairperson for the Ocean Tides Board of Trustees (Lasallian school and residential program for adjudicated boys); and she conducts pet therapy (Peace-Train Professional Pet Therapy®) with the residents at the Rhode Island Training School (RITS), Kent County Courthouse, and the Ocean Tides school.

-Professor Van Wyk’s research centers on violent delinquency, particularly the effects of poly-victimization on violence against others.
+Professor Van Wyk’s research centers on violent delinquency, particularly the effects trauma and polyvictimization on violence against others and suicide.
 She investigates both victimization and offending and tests multi-level cross-disciplinary explanations for troubled behavior.
 Her research aims to aid programing for troubled youth.
-She has been awarded grants from the Burau of Justice, Office of Juvenile Justice and Delinquency Prevention (OJJDP), and the Rhode Island Justice Commission, Juvenile Justice and Delinquency Prevention/Intervention (JJDP), among others.
+She has been awarded grants from the Bureau of Justice, Office of Juvenile Justice and Delinquency Prevention (OJJDP), and the Rhode Island Justice Commission, Juvenile Justice and Delinquency Prevention/Intervention (JJDP), among others.
 She has published several articles and a book titled Turning the Tides of Male Juvenile Delinquency: The Ocean Tides Approach.

 Education